top of page

 Award – up to $7,500 but not to exceed total educational costs when added to other financial assistance.
 Monies are available for up to 8 semesters or 12 quarters.
 Recipient must work for a designated period of time in a preschool, elementary, or secondary school in the state of Illinois that has at least a 30 percent minority enrollment.

 Illinois Loan Repayment/Forgiveness Programs

-(Illinois Teachers Loan Repayment Program, Nurse Educator Loan Repayment Program, John R. Justice Loan Forgiveness Program [for public defenders], Public Interest Attorney Loan Repayment Assistance Program and Veteran’s Home Nurse Loan Repayment Program)
+(Illinois Teachers Loan Repayment Program, Nurse Educator Loan Repayment Program, John R. Justice Loan Forgiveness Program, Public Service Loan Forgiveness, and Veteran’s Home Medical Providers Loan Repayment Program)

 Eligibility – Illinois students who have used Federal Stafford Loans to finance their education and who, in return for repayment of all or a portion of the loan amount, agree to work for a stipulated period of time in a designated occupation or area in the state of Illinois that has experienced a shortage of workers.

 Award – varies, depending on the program to which student is applying.

 Eligibility – legal residents who rank in the upper half of their high school graduating class and are accepted for enrollment at one of the eligible public four-year universities in a program conferring initial certification in any area of Special Education.